Adolfo Bautista

-Adolfo Bautista Herrera (born 15 May 1979), also known as "Bofo", is a Mexican former professional footballer who played as an attacking midfielder.
+Adolfo Bautista Marrufo (born May 15, 1979), also known as "Bofo", is a Mexican former professional footballer who played as an attacking midfielder and centre-forward.

 Bautista is remembered for his powerful shot, creative ball control, and acrobatic moves, as well as for his extravagant style; especially his colorful hairstyles and unusual squad numbers.
 He played for a variety of teams, most notably for Guadalajara, as well as the Mexico national team.
 He also appeared in the 2010 FIFA World Cup representing Mexico.

-He is sponsored by Mexican soccer cleat maker Eescord, and oftentimes he threw his cleats into the crowd as part of his goal celebration.
+Bautista oftentimes threw his cleats into the crowd as part of his goal celebration.

 Club career

 Beginnings

-Adolfo Bautista played in amateur leagues in Dolores Hidalgo, San Diego de la Unión Guanajuato and San Miguel de Allende.
-Bautista made his debut on March 7, 1998, at the age of 18.
+Bautista played in amateur leagues in Dolores Hidalgo, San Diego de la Unión Guanajuato and San Miguel de Allende.
+Bautista made his professional debut on March 7, 1998, at the age of 18.
 He played with Tecos UAG from 1998 to 2002 where he scored 15 goals for the team in those four years.
-Bautista's first goal in the Mexican Championship was in the Invierno 2000 tournament against Necaxa on September 17, 2000, Tecos lost 3–1.
+Bautista's first goal in the Mexican Championship against Necaxa on September 17, 2000, with Tecos losing 3–1.

 In late 2002, Bautista was transferred to Monarcas Morelia where he scored 8 goals in 21 games and was one of the team's important players.
 He made a deadly frontline with Chilean footballer Reinaldo Navia where together they packed over 15 goals for the team.
 He played for Morelia for two seasons, appearing in the Apertura 2002, Clausura 2003 tournaments where the team came second place and reached the championship finals in two consecutive seasons.

 In mid-2003, he was transferred to Pachuca where the expectations did not materialize, as he spent most of his time on the bench.
 In 19 games, he scored one goal against Chiapas and he struggled to find his form.
-Despite his poor performances, Pachuca still managed to reach the finals against UANL Tigres of Monterrey.
-UANL Tigres won the first of two games 1–0 at home and scored another goal in the return game in Pachuca's home stadium.
-Bautista scored a goal for Pachuca in the 77th minute and gave Pachuca a 3–1 victory over their opponent and took hold of the Championship title.
+Despite his poor performances, Pachuca still managed to reach the finals against Tigres of Monterrey.
+Tigres won the first leg 1–0 at home.
+Tigres began winning the match in the second leg, but Pachuca launched a great turnaround, and Pachuca won the match 3–1, with Bautista scoring the last goal of the match to secure his first title as a professional.